-Attendance is encouraged but not mandatory during all course team meetings and events which will be arranged to facilitate potential COVID-19 restrictions and to accommodate any remote participants.
+Attendance is encouraged but not mandatory during all course team meetings and events which will be arranged to facilitate COVID-19 restrictions and to accommodate any remote participants.
 This will be graded via the professionalism component of the grade.

-Report 1/Proposal The first report includes your Project Proposal which is a formal document written by the team that accurately describes the proposed project.
-As different majors may impose different constraints informed by their provided templates, the team should incorporate the components needed to satisfy the majors of all participating students.
-But all teams incorporating ECEs should include a table of Technical Specifications and a description of how they will be demonstrated informed by the example provided.
-The team is responsible for iterating until acceptance with their faculty advisor which may include a presentation at the advisor's discretion.
+The Project Proposal is a formal document written by the team that accurately describes the proposed project and may have been defined during the first-semester of two-semester ECE Senior Design.
+Before the end of Week 2, the team is responsible for iterating until acceptance with their faculty advisor which may include a presentation at the advisor's discretion.
 Additional reports and presentations are as described in the course online content.

-Design Notebook - This course's teams are not required to maintain a design notebook unless directed to do so by their primary academic advisor, and the course deliverables weightings will be normalized to compensate.
-If so directed, participants are encouraged to incorporate the elements required of ECE4872 students as listed below for their individual design notebook.
+Design Notebook - Team members are required to maintain an individual design notebook.
+Students are to incorporate the elements as listed below.
 At the advisor's discretion, students are welcome to use physical or electronic notebooks with contents submitted electronically for grading.
 With goals including the ability to continue or reproduce your project, the criteria below are encouraged.